inno-se/the-guide/README.md

 - Use git for code and documentation versioning from the first day of the project;
 - Use GitHub for collaboratively working on the code;
 - Use GitHub issue form templates and pull request (PR) templates for consistent quality of issue and PR descriptions;
-- Use a hierarchy of issues, e.g.: epics (don't fit into a single sprint) -> high-level Product Backlog Items (user stories, bug reports, etc. that fit into a sprint) -> tasks.
+- Use a hierarchy of issues, e.g.: epics (don't fit into a single sprint) -> high-level Product Backlog items (user stories, bug reports, etc. that fit into a sprint) -> tasks.
 - Mention issues addressed by a PR in the PR description.
 - Use GitHub Projects for:
   - planning work;